hmckin/Capstone/README.md

 ## Dataset

-The dataset comprises 3281 images, each belonging to one of 16 unique food classes.
+The original dataset can be found here: [Link to Dataset](https://ieee-dataport.org/open-access/foodd-food-detection-dataset-calorie-measurement-using-food-images).
+The cleaned dataset comprises 3281 images, each belonging to one of 16 unique food classes.
 All images feature either a thumb or a plate as a reference.
 Prior to training, images are resized as NumPy arrays with a size of (224, 224, 3), a resolution suitable for EfficientNet B0.

 In the object detection model, the images are loaded directly from JPEG files using TensorFlow methods.